Skip to content

 What is the “promises kept” score?

 Each game has eight trigger moments in total.
-How many times you ring 🔔 in time is your promises-kept rate (n/8), and that decides your grade note (from 💎 iron-clad to 🫠 sticky notes required).
+How many times you ring 🔔 in time is your promises-kept rate (n/8), and that decides this round’s grade note (from Perfect round to Try a note next time).

 How do the difficulty levels differ?